ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    glue records fit in a response over UDP transport.
-The updated requirements in this document might lead to an increase in the fraction of UDP responses with the TC flag set, and consequently an increase in the number of queries to over TCP transport.
+The updated requirements in this document might lead to an increase in the fraction of UDP responses with the TC flag set, and consequently an increase in the number of queries received over TCP transport.

 #   IANA Considerations